 It functions as extra waterproofing

 It goes without saying that if you double the layers, you double your protection against rain.
-In addition, a tent footprint will take on all that mud and dampness and protect your shelter against mold and mildew.
+In addition, a tent footprint will take on all that mud and dampness and protect your tent floor against mold and mildew.

 It helps you minimize cleaning